material-ocean/Material-Ocean/README.md

 - [VScode](https://equinsuocha.io/projects/material-theme/)
 - [Intellij](https://plugins.jetbrains.com/plugin/8006-material-theme-ui)

+### Notes:

+- To be able to use the colors globally copy `.Xresources` to `~/.Xresources`
+- Website based on this theme: [blacksuan19.github.io](https://blacksuan19.github.io)
+- for more applications check out [my dotfiles](https://github.com/Blacksuan19/Dotfiles/commits/master)

 ### Installation:

-- Each repo has specific istructions in how to install
+- Each repo has specific instructions on how to install

 ### Colors: